Villamblard, Dordogne tourism & sightseeing

-Elsewhere in the town you will find most facilities and two or three cafes.
+Elsewhere in the centre of Villamblard you will find a few small shops and two or three cafes.
 Curiously there seemed to be several shops that were not just closed but appeared to have been closed for about 50 years, adding to the charm and leaving Villamblard ready to fall back into a timewarp!

 - Beleymas, a hamlet to the south-west of Villamblard with little more than a church and a few houses but in a very picturesque setting so worth the trip.

 - Jaure, to the north, has a pleasant picnic site next to a stream, a roman style church and a small castle in the centre of the village (closed to the public but you can look at it from the gates!)
 There is also a small water source in the centre of the village, which isn't very exciting to look at (it has been relocated from its original location) but has an interesting history - in the Middle Ages Jaure was an important destination for pilgrims because these waters had the special property of being able to cure sick children, and as recently as the 20th century it is said that a child recovered their voice after trying the waters.